INCLab/CALS/README.md

 2. Install the  [Nexmon CSI Extractor](https://github.com/seemoo-lab/nexmon_csi)
 ---

-## Usage
+## Usage - CSV
 ### 1. Time Syncronization
-After install the Nexmon firmware on Raspberry Pi,
+After installing Nexmon firmware on Raspberry Pi, synchronize time with the camera server.
+>*Method: Network Time Protocol (NTP)*
+>*One of the easiest ways to synchronize time between two devices is to use the Network Time Protocol (NTP).
+This protocol allows devices to synchronize their clocks over a network connection.*

+### 2. Collect CSI data & record video

+### 3.

 ---
 ## Referenced Projects